 Measuring by the number of mergers and acquisitions, the U.S. middle market is the most active sector, but 2016 saw a decline in both the number and value of transactions while valuations and multiples continued to rise.
 How will the challenges and opportunities from the past year influence mergers and acquisitions (M&A) in 2017?

 At The M&A Advisor’s Annual Summit in New York on Nov.
-9, 2016, I had the honor of chairing a Stalwarts Roundtable discussion on this very topic – “2016 Trends and the Outlook for 2017.”
-During the session, I presented the results of a recent survey conducted by Katz, Sapper & Miller in partnership with The M&A Advisor.
+9, 2016, KSM had the honor of chairing a Stalwarts Roundtable discussion on this very topic – “2016 Trends and the Outlook for 2017.”
+The results of a recent survey conducted by Katz, Sapper & Miller in partnership with The M&A Advisor were presented during the session.
 The survey asked experienced M&A professionals – executives, consultants, advisors, lenders, attorneys, investment bankers and other service providers – about their experiences in 2016 and their predictions for 2017.
-Four high-level M&A professionals joined me in discussing the results and sharing their insights and experiences.
+The panel was comprised of four high-level M&A professionals who discussed the results and shared their insights and experiences.
 The panelists included:

 - Amy Margolis, principal of origination at The Riverside Company

 - Larry Reinharz, managing director at Woodbridge International